totten/esmdemo/README.md

 This is a CiviCRM extension with some simple examples of loading ECMAScript Modules (ESMs).

+To view the demos, install the extension and navigate to `civicrm/esmdemo`.

 ## Part 1.
 Basic ESM Support

 Basic ESM support allows you to load an ESM file.
 This resembles the [traditional loading of Javascript files](https://docs.civicrm.org/dev/en/latest/framework/resources/).
 Compare: